Theory of Plate Tectonics

 - Deep marine trenches are typically associated with subduction zones, and the basins that develop along the active boundary are often called “foreland basins”.

-- Continent to Continent: Collision between masses of granite continental lithosphere subduction.
-For example- the Alps were formed when the African plate collides with the Eurasian plate.
-The Himalayas, also an example of continent-to-continent boundaries.
+Continent to Continent: Collision between masses of granite continental lithosphere subduction.
+For example- the Alps were formed when the African plate collided with the Eurasian plate.
+The Himalayas, are also an example of continent-to-continent boundaries.

 Divergent Boundaries or constructive: